intellogic/Metro-Navigator/README.md

 MacPaw internship application project

-This application will help you to find the fastest route between any 2 stations of Kyiv subway.
+This application will help you to find the fastest route between any 2 stations of Kyiv metro.

 # General features
 1) Interactive map of Kyiv metro